healthykitchen101/healthykitchen101.com/kettles/reviews/best/electric-kettles.md

 FAQ
 ---

-**How fast can an electric kettle boil water?**

-Depending on the kettle’s capacity and wattage, it can take from 5 to 9 minutes, with 8 minutes being the average.

-**Why should you buy electric kettles?**
+**1\.
+Why should you buy electric kettles?**

 Boiling water is one of the most efficient purification methods when you don’t have access to drinkable water or in the case of a service breakdown.
 And, electric kettles are our number one recommendation for the job.
-Read more on [reasons for using an electric kettle](https://healthykitchen101.com/kettles/tips/reasons-for-using-electric-kettle/).
+Read more on [reasons for using an electric kettle.](https://healthykitchen101.com/kettles/tips/reasons-for-using-electric-kettle/)

+**2\.
+How fast can an electric kettle boil water?**

+Depending on the kettle’s capacity and wattage, it can take from 5 to 9 minutes, with 8 minutes being the average.

-**How to clean an electric kettle?**
+**3\.
+How to clean an electric kettle?**

 To [clean the limescale build-up](https://healthykitchen101.com/kettles/tips/how-clean-electric-kettle-remove-limescale/) in a kettle, simply boil a mixture of vinegar and water, let it sit for 2 hours, then rinse afterward.

-**How to make tea in a kettle?**
+**4\.
+How to make tea in a kettle?**

 Unless your kettle has an infuser, don’t boil tea directly in it.
-Put your tea in a teapot and make sure you select the right water temperature from [our quick guide](https://healthykitchen101.com/kettles/tips/how-make-tea-kettle/).
+The [proper way to make tea](https://healthykitchen101.com/kettles/tips/how-make-tea-kettle/) is to put your tea leaves or tea bag in a container like a teapot and make sure you select the right water temperature from our quick guide.